 Matthew 24:31 “...He shall send His angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other.”

-Those who believe in a “secret rapture” say there will be “two comings.”
+Those who believe in a “secret rapture” say there will be two different comings, with 7 years between them.

-- first: a secret coming “in presence” to rapture true believers
+- first: an invisible coming “in presence” to rapture Christian believers,

 Two Greek words - parousia (#3952) and apokalupsis (#601)